nivit/goodvibes/HACKING.md

 Some additional resources are handled with git submodules for convenience.
 They are not needed for the build, but in case you're curious you can get it with the following commands.

+	git submodule init
 	git submodule update

+You can pull the latest changes in each submodule anytime.

-	git submodule init
+	git submodule foreach git pull

-You will find the wiki there, among other things, which can be handy if you want to grep it.
+Among the submodules, you will find the wiki, which can be handy if you want to grep it.